 Developing numerical fluency prepares children to access a world surrounded by number and problem solving.
-It equips young people with key skills such as calculating, estimating, observing and predicting, which will be used extensively throughout their lives.
+It equips young people with key skills, which will be used extensively throughout their lives.

-We have adopted the Singapore Mastery Approach to the teaching of mathematics, which aims to develop a deep, long-term and adaptable understanding of Maths through an inclusive approach where all children achieve.
+At Stratford Manor we follow a teaching for mastery approach to mathematics, which aims to develop a deep, long-term, secure and adaptable understanding of Maths through an inclusive approach where all children achieve.
 We spend significant time on each topic to deepen understanding and allow children to master concepts, before moving on.
 These topics are then revisited in the following years through our spiral approach which enables children to consolidate and build upon prior learning.

-At Manor we believe that our teaching of mathematics:
+At Stratford Manor we believe that our teaching of mathematics: